Steak 'n Shake: Under Sardar Biglari

+In 2021, Steak N' Shake made a strategic decision to transition away from casual dining and become a fast food restaurant.
+Steak 'n Shake replaced lunch counters with self-serve kiosks in 2021 to improve efficiency and reduce costs.
+The chain estimated that remodeling and adding kiosks to each restaurant would cost between $100,000 and $200,000.
+Changing the service model allowed a significant reduction of store staff.
+According to management, the old casual dining model faced the challenge of long food preparation time and a cost structure that required paying wait staff.
+Long-term strategy is to empower customers to place and pick up their own orders.

+In February 2025, Steak N' Shake announced it would start making fries with 100% beef tallow by March 1.
+This announcement was later praised publicly by US Health and Human Services Secretary Robert F. Kennedy Jr., who used it as an example of his "Make America Healthy Again" agenda.
+In March, Steak N' Shake announced that by April 2, they would switch to 100% Grade A Wisconsin butter to replace their "buttery blend", which contained seed oils.

+In May 2025, Steak N' Shake announced it would begin accepting Bitcoin as payment at all U.S. locations, which will eventually include "all international units" at a later date.
+On May 16, 2025, it began accepting Bitcoin payments at all U.S. locations using the Lightning network.

 Locations

 The first Steak 'n Shake in the state of Indiana was opened as a drive-in restaurant in Indianapolis in November 1954.
-As typical for this time period, it had offered curb (carhop) service in addition to table service and takeout.
-At the time of its opening, Steak 'n Shake had locations in five states.
+As typical for the era it had offered curb (carhop) service in addition to table service and takeout.
+At the time, Steak 'n Shake had locations in five states.

-The Route 66 Steak 'n Shake at Springfield, Missouri (built 1962) was listed on the National Register of Historic Places in 2012.
+The Route 66 Steak 'n Shake in Springfield, Missouri (built 1962), was listed on the National Register of Historic Places in 2012.

-The company entered North Carolina for the first time by opening a franchised location in Greensboro in December 1996.
+The company entered North Carolina opening a franchised location in Greensboro in December 1996.

-Steak 'n Shake entered Wisconsin with locations in Racine, Janesville and Madison in the late 1990s, but all locations closed by 2004.
+Steak 'n Shake began in Wisconsin with locations in Racine, Janesville, and Madison in the late 1990s, but all locations closed by 2004.
 Another franchiser opened locations in Waukesha and Wauwatosa in 2007, but both closed by 2010.
-The chain has yet to return to the state.
+The chain has not returned to the state.

-After briefly operating a few restaurants in south Texas during the 1970s, Steak 'n Shake returned to Texas by opening locations in the Dallas–Fort Worth area beginning in 2001, in the Houston area beginning in 2012, and in the San Antonio area beginning in 2013.
+After briefly operating a few restaurants in South Texas during the 1970s, Steak 'n Shake returned to Texas by opening locations in the Dallas–Fort Worth area in 2001, in the Houston area in 2012, and in the San Antonio area beginning in 2013.

-Steak 'n Shake entered South Carolina for the first time by opening a location in Greenville in February 2001.
+Steak 'n Shake entered South Carolina Carolina opening a location in Greenville in February 2001.

-The company entered Oklahoma for the first time by opening a franchised location in Edmond in 2004.
+The company entered Oklahoma for the first time by opening a franchise location in Edmond in 2004.

-Steak 'n Shake entered West Virginia for the first time by opening a franchised location in Barboursville in August 2007.
+Steak 'n Shake entered West Virginia for the first time by opening a franchise location in Barboursville in August 2007.